 Cours Saleya hosts four different markets over the week.
 The most well-known is the Marché aux Fleurs, (Flower Market) and the Marché aux fruits et legumes (Fruit and Vegetable Market), which are held 6 days a week.
 However, one day a week you will find neither flowers nor food in Cours Saleya.
 It’s the day for the marché à la brocante, the antiques/flea market.

-Once a week, Nice’s colorful, sun-drenched cours Saleya turns into a sprawling Antique Market or ‘Brocante’, where around 200 flea market vendors sell a variety of fairly high-quality antiques, collectibles and fascinating French bric-a-brac.
+Once a week, Nice’s colorful, sun-drenched Cours Saleya turns into a sprawling Antique Market or ‘Brocante’, where around 200 flea market vendors sell a variety of fairly high-quality antiques, collectibles, and fascinating French bric-a-brac.

-Some of the most common items sold at the Brocante Saleya include antique furniture, vintage clothing, posters, antique bottles, silverware, nautical and travel items, ceramics, paintings, memorabilia, old black & white pictures and postcards, vintage toys, rustic wooden items, jewelry and trinkets.
+Some of the most common items sold at the Brocante Saleya include antique furniture, vintage clothing, posters, antique bottles, silverware, nautical and travel items, ceramics, paintings, memorabilia, old black & white pictures and postcards, vintage toys, rustic wooden items, jewelry, and trinkets.

 Unlike the food and flower market where bargaining is a no-no, on flea market day bargaining is a must - particularly considering the fact that prices start rather high.

 However, bargain hunters can always manage to score a good find, particularly in the adjacent place Pierre Gauthier, where odds and ends are piled on the ground.
-And even if you don’t buy anything, think of the Brocante Saleya like a vast open-air museum where you can browse treasures normally found only in old French attics.
+And even if you don’t buy anything, think of the Brocante Saleya as a vast open-air museum where you can browse treasures normally found only in old French attics.